Er-Ragul/Exepense-Tracker/README.md

 # Expense-Tracker
 A mobile app and api-server repository for expense tracking.

-Main branch files
+App branch files
-- Dockerfile
-- Jenkins
+- React Native

-Developed By : H.Ragul